Here is our final, finished opening sequence. This is the one we will put forward for our coursework and the one we will overall be marked on.

 For our voice over we created an original script but scrapped it as it didn’t quite meet our targets.
 Therefore, we made a second one which also wasn’t the preferred choice by our audience, so we produced a third and final script that creates suspense and works better.

 As a group towards the end we became divided as we all had different opinions on the end sequence therefore, Me and Josie (editor) made our own edit and Tash (DOP) and Klein (Producer) made theirs.
-We both showed them to the class and Miss, with got good feedback and we have been asked to work together and create one edit merging them both together.
+We showed them to the class and got good feedback and we have decided to work together and create one edit merging them both together.

 As a whole we have all done work for the edit but in different ways and not all together, which is where we have been failing as working together is a vital importance to this task and is needed to get a good end to show to the class and all be happy with.